markus-brln/ComputerGraphicsCompetition2021/README.md

 - rotation around (what is initially) the Z-axis
 - more shapes, loading in complex objects, giving them textures (should be doable with the provided code I guess, just haven't tried yet)
-- Upscaling images, so that raytracing only has to be done at a lower resolution.
+- Upscaling images so that raytracing only has to be done at a lower resolution.
   I first thought about training a neural network for upscaling etc, but that would not meet the requirements of the competition.
 Then I tried some blurring in upscaleSFImage() (see utils.cc), but that was not successful for now.